kevpeek/kotlinJsLambda/README.md

 In the configuration page for your function, scroll down to the “Function code” section and create two new files `kotlinjslambda.js` and `kotlin.js`.
 Copy the contents of your local files into the respective files in AWS.

-To direct Lambda to our function’s entry point, specify the handler as `kotlinjslambda.handle`.
+To direct Lambda to our function’s entry point, specify the handler as `kotlinjslambda.handler`.
 This should match the value supplied to the `@JsName` annotation earlier.

 Before we save and test our function, we need to make one small change to the compiled code.
 In `kotlinjslambda.js` find the import for the kotlin module and change it to expect a local module.
 Specifically, change the following line: